-When responding to incidents of misconduct, LIBI will not be guided by the label used to describe the incident (e.g., bullying, sexually harassing, etc.).
-Rather, the nature of the conduct itself will be assessed for violation of college policies and processes, state and federal guideline violations, and civil rights implications.
-For instance, if the abusive behavior is on the basis of race, color, national origin, sex, or disability, and creates a hostile environment, LIBI will respond to the complaint in accordance with the applicable federal civil rights statutes and regulations enforced by OCR.
+When responding to incidents of misconduct, LIBI will not be guided by the label used to describe the incident (e.g. bullying, sexually harassing, etc.).
+Rather, the nature of the conduct itself will be assessed for violation of College policies and processes, state and federal guideline violations, and civil rights implications.
+For instance, if the abusive behavior is on the basis of race, color, national origin, sex, or disability, and creates a hostile environment, LIBI will respond to the complaint in accordance with the applicable federal civil rights statutes and regulations enforced by the Office for Civil Rights (OCR).